cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Function tags that occur in an argument or a rump supply the semantics for reconstructing a data item from their tag content and the non-dominating rump or argument, respectively.
-The present specification defines one function tag.
+The present specification defines a pair of function tags.

-## Midfix Function Tag
+## Join Function Tags

-Tag 109 ('m') defines the "midfix" unpacking function.
+Tag 106 ('j') defines the "join" unpacking function, based on the concatenation function ({{sec-concatenation}}).

-For a type-0 reference, the argument (dominating tag) must have a data item that can be concatenated as tag content.
-For a type-1 reference, the rump (dominating tag) must have a data item that can be concatenated as tag content.
+The join function expects an item that can be concatenated as its left hand side, and an array of such items as its right hand side.
+Joining works by sequentially applying the concatenation function to the elements of the right-hand-side array, interspersing the left hand side as the "joiner".

+An example in functional notation: `join(", ", ["a", "b", "c"])` returns `"a, b, c"`.

+For a right hand side of one or more elements, the first element determines the type of the result when text strings and byte strings are mixed in the argument.
+For a right hand side of one element, the joiner is not used, and that element returned.
+For a right hand side of zero elements, a neutral element is generated based on the type of the joiner
+(empty text/byte string for a text/byte string, empty array for an array, empty map for a map).

-For an example, we assume as an unpacked data item:
+For an example, we assume this unpacked data item:

 ~~~ cbor-diag
 ["https://packed.example/foo.html",